2 plates of springy arugula salad with lemon mint dressing

 Instructions

 • Place frozen peas in a bowl of cool water to thaw.
 Once thawed, drain water, place peas on tea towel to get off excess water.
-Or throw them in frozen, they won’t take too long to thaw.

 • Make the dressing: Put all dressing ingredients into either a mason jar with tight fitting lid or a small bowl.
 If using a mason jar, shake.
 If using a bowl, whisk.
 Taste, add more salt if needed.
 Set aside.